famndox/M22-sweet-home/README.md

 # Module 22 Sweet Home

-## Overview of the Analysis
+## Overview

 An exploration of pySpark, Hadoop, and Parquet [using Windows]*.
-SQL in Python... nothing crazy.
+SQL in Python with a focus on performance... nothing crazy.

 ## Implementation

-Foreward

 * I respect that GoogleColab exists and is especially useful for 'one off needs' such as this class
 * In spite of its 'lowest common denominator' value to my instructors, I attempted a local install: